emtee40/fdroid-wiki/Repository-Management-Overhaul.md

 * ~~deny adding repos if unknown sources is disallowed by device manager~~
 * ~~check if repo URL is valid, show error if not~~
 * check if swap URL and if so redirect to swap workflow
-* maybe do some auto-probe on certain URLs such as bare domain name e.g. "guardianproject.info"
+* ~~maybe do some auto-probe on certain URLs such as bare domain name e.g. "guardianproject.info"~~
 * request orbot to start tor, if enabled (and needed for URL?)
-* if fingerprint is given and known, maybe check situation first before fetching repo
+* ~~if fingerprint is given and known, maybe check situation first before fetching repo~~
 * ~~fetch extracted URL first to get info from repo such as fingerprint, icon, number of apps, anti-features etc.~~
-* TODO check how using a repo from a flash drive works (just swap flow?)
+* check how using a repo from a flash drive works (just swap flow?)
 * @uniqx looking into adding Storage Access Framework flow to Manage Repos (e.g. choosing a repo hosted on Nextcloud, Google Drive, Samba, etc)
-* support adding repos behind basic auth

 possible results:
 * could not connect to repo for whatever reason -> show error